 “Follow your passion” seems to be the career buzz phrase of the 21st century.
-Self-help gurus have given countless talks and written entire books on this advice, which basically boils down to, “Do what you love and you’ll never work a day in your life.”
+Self-help gurus have given countless talks and written entire books on this advice, which boils down to, “Do what you love, and you’ll never work a day in your life.”

-While following your passion sounds like a nice idea on the surface, like all simplistic adages, important questions lurk beneath it:
+While following your passion sounds like an excellent idea on the surface, like all simplistic adages, important questions lurk beneath it:

 – Is the advice to find a passion and make it a career applicable to everyone?
 What about people who don’t have a distinct passion?

-– Is it a well-intentioned mistake to tell our kids to follow their passion when contemplating a professional path, regardless of where that path actually leads
+– Is it a well-intentioned mistake to tell our kids to follow their passion when contemplating a professional path, regardless of where that path leads?

 – Is passion a specific personality trait rather than an innate human reality?
-Does it need to be paired with other traits like drive, determination, and discipline to truly lead to success?
+Does it need to be paired with other traits like drive, determination, and discipline to lead to success truly?

 One can look at these questions both academically and anecdotally, and I’d argue that both carry equal weight when it comes to this topic.
-After all, “passion” is a completely subjective idea, and there are so many variables when it comes to life and career choices that gathering and analyzing objective data can be tricky.
+After all, “passion” is an entirely subjective idea.
+There are so many variables in life and career choices that gathering and analyzing objective data can be tricky.

 Some researchers at Stanford have taken it on scientifically, however.
-Former postdoctoral fellow Paul O’Keefe and Stanford psychologists Carol Dweck and Gregory Walton conducted a series of laboratory studies that examined how people’s beliefs and mindsets may lead them to succeed or fail at developing their interests.
+Former postdoctoral fellow Paul O’Keefe and Stanford psychologists Carol Dweck and Gregory Walton conducted a series of laboratory studies examining how people’s beliefs and mindsets may lead them to succeed or fail to develop their interests.
 Their results point to the idea of “passion” as potentially problematic.

-According to the researchers, the concept of “following your passion” holds some implications that can actually hinder people from success.
-A common assumption is that having passion for something means it’s always enjoyable and that having a keen interest will make it easy to pursue, which can lead people to give up too quickly when they encounter inevitable difficulties or challenges.
+According to the researchers, “following your passion” holds implications that can hinder people from success.
+A common assumption is that having a passion for something is always enjoyable.
+Having a keen interest will make it easy to pursue, leading people to give up too quickly when they encounter inevitable difficulties or challenges.

-In a blog post, Cuban wrote that effort, not passion, is the true key to success.
-When you work hard at something, you become good at it, and being good at it helps you develop passion for it.
+Cuban wrote that effort, not passion, is the true key to successin a blog post.
+When you work hard at something, you become good at it, and being good at it helps you develop a passion for it.

-Don’t follow your passions, follow your effort,” he wrote.
-It will lead you to your passions and to success, however you define it.
+Don’t follow your passions; follow your effort,” he wrote.
+It will lead you to your passions and success.
+However, you define it.

 Galloway says that developing your talents is a better tack to take than following your passions.
 “Following your passion is bullsh*t,” he told CNBC.